Abdoolah/tips_n_tricks/Prometheus-Manual_Installation/README.md

 $ kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```
 #### Add host to hosts file
-I have defined the entry as per below in my hosts file with machting the definition in the Ingress configuration.
+The matching entry as defined in the Ingress configuration has been added to the hosts file so that it can be resolved to the localhost.
 ```
 $ echo "127.0.0.1 localhost   argocd.aymlocal" >> /etc/hosts
 ```